Skip to main content

 Access denied or connection timed out

-Client IP to mount is not allowed in File Storage access control settings, or network connectivity issue may exist between client and File Storage.
+This can occur when the client IP address to mount from is not allowed in File Storage access control settings, or when a network connectivity issue exists between the client and File Storage.

 mount.nfs: ... access denied or Connection timed out

-1. Check File Storage access control configuration and add client IP address to allow list.
+1. Check File Storage access control settings and add the client IP address to the allow list.

-2. Verify network connectivity between client instance and File Storage.
+2. Verify that the client instance can communicate with File Storage.

 telnet {File Storage IP} 2049

-• Verify that client and File Storage are in same subnet or routing and security group settings are properly configured
+• Verify that the client and File Storage are in the same subnet, or that routing and security group settings are configured correctly.

-• Verify that network ACL does not block NFS traffic
+• Verify that the network ACL does not block NFS traffic.

-3. If issue persists after checking above steps, review logs and contact Helpdesk.
+4. If the issue persists after checking the steps above, review the logs and contact Helpdesk.

 Checksum mismatch